The

 Rogue

 Rogues rely on skill, stealth, and their foes’ vulnerabilities to get the upper hand in any situation.
-They have a knack for finding the solution to just about any problem, demonstrating resourcefulness and versatility that is the cornerstone of any successful adventuring party.
+They have a knack for finding the solution to just about any problem, demonstrating a resourcefulness and versatility that is the cornerstone of any successful adventuring party.

 Who is the Rogue?